SSWConsulting/SSW.Rules.Content/rules/give-chatgpt-a-role/rule.md

 * Consider the level of expertise or perspective needed for your desired response

 ::: greybox
-"**As an expert nutritionist,** what are the top 5 foods I should incorporate into my diet to improve my overall health?"
+"As an expert nutritionist, what are the top 5 foods I should incorporate into my diet to improve my overall health?"
 :::
 ::: good
 Figure: Good example - Giving ChatGPT the role of an expert nutritionist